Tenants' Rights: The Real Story

 providing services that actually facilitate communication, such as an

-ombudsman, and informing parties of their rights and responsibilities under state law.
+ombudsman, and informing parties of their rights and responsibilities

 Brett Glass, Candidate, Laramie City Council Ward 2